libremfg/rhize-data-collection-import/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Change log
+- v1.6.0 J.W.
+  - Change to allow user/pass authentication if both flags are set.
 - v1.5.0 J.W.
   - Change to use sub-commands for specifying target instead of `target` flag
   - Change to authenticate with a client rather than client and user